appveyor/website/src/docs/build-configuration.md

 When you work with OSS projects and you’d like to hide some sensitive data from everyone’s eyes you can use **secure variables** in `appveyor.yml`.

 AppVeyor generates a unique encryption key for every account.
-To encrypt variable values go to **Account -> Encrypt data** tool.
+To encrypt variable values go to **Account &rarr; Encrypt data** tool.

 To use encrypted variable in `appveyor.yml`: